 Vince Neil – “Sister of Pain”, 1993

 A notable early use of motion capture, Peter Conn's music video for the 1993 Vince Neil single "Sister of Pain" features a dystopian cityscape replete with flaming smokestacks and, naturally, a leather-clad heavy metal band.
-Of the different pertinent "Sister of Pain" materials in the collection, perhaps none is as unique as the studded-leather costume that Neil donned in the video, pictured below.
+Of the different pertinent "Sister of Pain" materials in the collection, perhaps none is as unique as the studded-leather costume that Neil and actress Janine Lindemulder donned in the video, pictured below.

 Explore these and many more film, video, and computer animation research materials in the Peter Conn papers!
 Please note, however, that Special Collections does not accept responsibility for "Abracadabra" being stuck in your head indefinitely.